 A payment with Klarna is represented as an entity called Payment Transaction in Klarna’s Product API.
 But before being able to manipulate a Payment Transaction, the payment has to be authorized by Klarna.
 With this in mind, it is critical to understand the different elements leading to a Payment Transaction: Payment Authorization and Payment Requests.

-• A Payment Request is triggered only when additional customer interaction is required, typically in cases where the Payment Authorization cannot be immediately approved.
+A Payment Request is triggered only when additional customer interaction is required, typically in cases where the Payment Authorization cannot be immediately approved.
 This is referred to as the step-up scenario.
-A Payment Request holds all details that the consumer will be able to review when approving the purchase through Klarna’s Purchase Journey.
+A Payment Request holds all details that the customer will be able to review when approving the purchase through Klarna’s Purchase Journey.

 Beside payments, Klarna provides a set of services to accelerate Partner checkouts.
 Acquiring Partners must ensure Klarna is implemented in a way that guarantees all services and their associated functionalities are either fully enabled or consistently accessible across all integration points.
 This requires seamless interoperability between the payment integration of the Acquiring Partner and any Boost features implemented by the Partner to maximize the effectiveness of a Klarna Network integration.